philippe-lemaire/cairn-eo/cairn-srd.md

 **SPELLBOOKS**
 Spellbooks contain a single spell and take up one item slot.
 Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
 Casting a spell adds **Fatigue** to the PC's inventory.

 Given time and safety, PCs can enhance a spell without any additional cost.
-If they are deprived or in danger, a WIL save may be required to avoid terrible consequences.
+If they are deprived or in danger, a VOL save may be required to avoid terrible consequences.

 **COMBAT**
 The attacker rolls their weapon die and subtracts the target's Armor, then deals the remaining total to their opponent's HP.